alchemyplatform/alchemy-sdk-js/README.md

 It supports the exact same syntax and functionality of the Ethers.js `AlchemyProvider` and `WebSocketProvider`, making it a 1:1 mapping for anyone using the Ethers.js `Provider`.
 However, it adds a significant amount of improved functionality on top of Ethers, such as easy access to Alchemy’s Enhanced and NFT APIs, robust WebSockets, and quality-of life improvements such as automated retries.

-The SDK leverages Alchemy's hardened node infrastructure, guaranteeing best-in-class node reliability, scalability, and data correctness, and is undergoing active development by Alchmy's engineers.
+The SDK leverages Alchemy's hardened node infrastructure, guaranteeing best-in-class node reliability, scalability, and data correctness, and is undergoing active development by Alchemy's engineers.

 > :warning: **WARNING:** The `@alch/alchemy-sdk` package is now deprecated as of the v2.0.0 release.
 Please use the `alchemy-sdk` package instead.
 Note that upgrading from v1 to v2 will be a breaking change.
 To upgrade to v2.0.0 from v1.X.X, simply run the following in your project root: